At a glance

 - Sweating – This isn’t as important in cats as it is in humans.
 Cats do sweat a little through their paws.

-Young kittens are very poor at maintaining body temperature, therefore, it is important for the pet owner to be aware of this and maintain a steady temperature for them.
+Kittens are unable to regulate their body temperature for the first few weeks of life, therefore, it is important for the pet owner to be aware of this and maintain a steady temperature for them.

 To take the temperature with a mercury thermometer you will need: